ilneill/easiPCF8574/README.md

 The PCF8574 is a small IC that provides 8 general purpose I/O lines that are accessed and controlled via the I2C-bus.
 With its flexible addressing you can access up 128 I/O lines (8x PCF8574's + 8x PCF8574A's), all on the same 2-wire (and Power & Gnd, of course) I2C bus!

+## Why...
+Why Indeed?

+Another project I am working on (A Kim-1 Mega Emulator) has a lot of rabbit holes that I am compelled to go down.

+One such rabbit hole is trying and testing libraries and hardware for some keypad input and LCD output.
+I am testing on an Arduino Mini Pro (it was what I had to hand), and for the keypad input I needed more I/O than this Arduino had.
+I had some PCF8574 modules in stock as they are super handy with LCD screens, but they are actually just general purpose I2C 8-bit I/O expanders.
+After trying a lot of existing PCF8574 libraries, none were ticking all the boxes for what I wanted to achieve, and how I wanted to achieve it.
+So, I decided to write my own libary for the PCF8574, doing exactly what I wanted, how I wanted it to be done, keeping it simple and without any unnecessary "features".

 ## Contents

 1. [Library Features](https://github.com/ilneill/easiPCF8574/#library-features)